e-conomic/eco-api-ex/README.md

     requestMessage.Headers["X-EconomicAppIdentifier"] = "MyCoolIntegration/1.1 (http://example.com/MyCoolIntegration/; MyCoolIntegration@example.com) BasedOnSuperLib/1.4";
     OperationContext.Current.OutgoingMessageProperties[HttpRequestMessageProperty.Name] = requestMessage;

-    session.Connect(<agreement>, <user>, <password>);
+    session.ConnectWithToken(<aggreement_grant_token>, <app_secret_token>);
 }
 ```
 The AppIdentifier is only readable by e-conomic.
-Please include as much information as necessary for us to be able to reach you the developers efficiently.
+Please include as much information as necessary for us to be able to reach you, the developers, efficiently.